 previous owner.
 PDI relocated their headquarters to the large office

-building facing onto Victoria Road.
-This was a large chemical plant
+building at 256 Victoria Rd.
+S. This was a large chemical plant operated

-operated by Huntsman Corp.
-Canada Inc. (There had long been a chemical
+by Huntsman Corp.
+Canada Inc. (There had long been a chemical plant

-plant here, first Hart Products, which was acquired by Lever Bros. in
+here, first Hart Products, which was acquired by Lever Bros. in 1962

-it was normal for 20 cars to be here on four tracks (including a scale)
+for 20 cars to be here on four tracks (including a scale) having only

-having only 11 spots thus requiring lengthy switching moves.
-Rail was
+11 spots thus requiring lengthy switching moves.
+Rail was essential

-essential to this plant, without it they would have had to relocate.
+to this plant, without it they would have had to relocate.
+An old deadend

 at Mile 29.88 once used to hold a few tank cars waiting placement